 Twenty Summers is a 501(c)(3) nonprofit arts organization in Provincetown, Massachusetts, founded to foster public engagement with art and artists, and to honor the legacy of art in Provincetown.
-Its efforts led to a full restoration of the historic Hawthorne Barn where that legacy began and where its festival of concerts, conversations, artists residencies, and special events take place from mid-May to mid-June annually.
+Its efforts led to a full restoration of the historic Hawthorne Barn, where that legacy began and where its festival of concerts, conversations, artist residencies, and special events takes place annually from mid-May to mid-June.
 To visit the Barn or purchase tickets, please see our calendar of events.
 Please note that the Barn is only open to the public when we have a listed event.
 Each season we film and record all events, having now grown a rich media archive.
 You can watch or listen to past events for free on our videos page and podcast page.

 The name Twenty Summers is a phrase in Stanley Kunitz’s poem “Route Six” connoting both the pull of Provincetown and its legacy of art.

 “[The Barn is] where many say this storied peninsula got its start as an art colony.
 Norman Rockwell studied there.
 Norman Mailer, renting a house next door, attended parties in the space.
 Tennessee Williams danced and Jackson Pollock got drunk in the barn….
 [Twenty Summers’] launch is being hailed by locals, long-frustrated by bulldozers rolling over sites of historic significance.”